ATTENTION: If you need to know how to control NEST MITES click here.

 Don't ectoparasites harm nestlings?

-blowfly loads can cause anemia, which may slow nestling growth and make them
+nestling health, high blowfly loads may cause anemia, which could slow nestling

 - Heavy ectoparasite infestations can also depress nestling immune systems,